telerik/winforms-docs/controls/richtexteditor/features/references/captions-for-tables-and-figures.md

 previous_url: richtexteditor-features-references-caption-for-tables-and-figures
 ---

-# Captions for tables and Figures
+# Captions for Tables and Figures

 In Telerik's __RadRichTextEditor__ you can easily insert images, tables, etc. Now it is possible to label these by inserting captions.
 This article will help you define an image or a table and then refer to it later.